fastapi/fastapi/docs/en/docs/contributing.md

 * Check the currently <a href="https://github.com/tiangolo/fastapi/pulls" class="external-link" target="_blank">existing pull requests</a> for your language.
 You can filter the PRs by the ones with the label for your language.
 For example, for Spanish, the label is <a href="https://github.com/tiangolo/fastapi/pulls?q=is%3Aopen+sort%3Aupdated-desc+label%3Alang-es+label%3Aawaiting-review" class="external-link" target="_blank">`lang-es`</a>.

-* Add reviews requesting changes or approving them.
+* Review those pull requests, requesting changes or approving them.
 For the languages I don't speak, I'll wait for several others to review the translation before merging.

 !!! tip
     You can <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request" class="external-link" target="_blank">add comments with change suggestions</a> to existing pull requests.